m-rithik/VTOP-UI-Revamp/README.md

-# VTOP UI
+# VTOP UI Revamp

-Fixes the boring ancient vtop UI (vtop.vit.ac.in.)
-Open PR to make it better and do expect bugs.
+Extension for VIT Vellore student portal VTOP (https://vtop.vit.ac.in) Open PR to make it better and do expect bugs.